roydegeest/rakwireless-docs/docs/en-us/datasheet/gateways/rak831/README.md

 #### Block Diagram

-<rk-img
-  src="/assets/images/datasheet/rak831/block-diagram.png"
-  width="100%"
-  caption="RAK831 LPWAN Gateway Block Diagram"
-/>

-The SX1301 digital baseband chip contains ten (10) programmable reception paths.
-These paths have differentiated levels of programmability and allow different use cases.
-It is important to understand the differences between these demodulation paths to make the best possible use from the system.

-### Hardware

-#### Interfaces

 ##### SX1301

 The RAK831 includes Semtech’s SX1301 which is a digital baseband chip which includes a massive digital signal processing engine specifically designed to offer breakthrough gateway capabilities in the ISM bands worldwide.
 SX1301 integrates the LoRa® concentrator IP.